piashcse/expo-museum/README.md

 A playground for experimenting with various Expo features and React Native functionality.
 This repository serves as a learning hub to explore and implement concepts like:

-- 📂 Document Picker: Seamlessly handle file selection from the device.
+- 📂 **Document Picker**: Seamlessly handle file selection from the device.
-- 🔄 RTK Query: Efficient data fetching and caching using Redux Toolkit Query.
+- 🔄 **RTK Query**: Efficient data fetching and caching using Redux Toolkit Query.
-- 🎨 UI Components: Create and test custom UI elements with Expo’s capabilities.
+- 🎨 **UI Components**: Create and test custom UI elements with Expo’s capabilities.
+- 🔒 **Axios Authenticator and Refresh Token**: Secure API calls with token-based authentication and automated token refreshing.
-- 🚀 Other Experiments: Try out new ideas and libraries for deeper React Native understanding.
+- 🚀 **Other Experiments**: Try out new ideas and libraries for deeper React Native understanding.

 Feel free to explore, break things, and learn through experimentation!